lindig/ocaml-style/README.md

 gained a number of features that make using objects less convincing.
 In particular, [OCaml] supports modules as first-class values.
-Almost all libraries in the [OCaml]/[Opam] ecosystem use a functional style and don't provide a class hierrachy.
+Almost all libraries in the [OCaml]/[Opam] ecosystem use a functional style and don't provide a class hierarchy.

 [Opam]: http://opam.ocaml.org